pcfreak30/skyd/changelog/items/key-updates/skynet-backup-siac.md

-- Add `siac skynet backup` and `siac skynet restore` commands for backing up and restoring skyfiles.
+- Add `skyc skynet backup` and `skyc skynet restore` commands for backing up and restoring skyfiles.